copy-editor/nicar/review.md

-The book is egregiously written.
+The book is elegantly written.
 It is the next Great American Novel.